MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-mixed-os-applications.md

 ---
-title: Deploy Applications in mixed OS Kubernetes Clusters
+title: Deploy applications in mixed OS Kubernetes clusters
 description: How to use node selectors or taints and tolerations to deploy applications in mixed OS Kubernetes clusters
 author: abha
 ms.topic: how-to